JohnCremona/CMFs/PostgresSchema.md

     * check that sturm_bound is exactly floor(k*Index(Gamma1(N))/12)
     * check that dim = dim S_k^new(Gamma1(N))
     * for k > 1 check eis_dim, eis_new_dim, cusp_dim, mf_dim, mf_new_dim using Sage dimension formulas
-  * mf_newspaces
-    * if num_forms is set verify that it is equal to the sum of num_forms over newspaces with matching level and weight
-    * if hecke_orbit_dims is set, verify that it is equal to the (sorted) concatenation of hecke_orbit_dims over newspaces with matching level and weight
-    * check that newspace_dims is equal to the (sorted) concatenation of dim over newspaces with this level and weight
-    * check that num_spaces matches the number of rows in mf_newspaces of the same level and weight with dim > 0

 **Table** `mf_newspace_portraits`: